Gian Luca Rossi

-Gian Luca Rossi (Milan, November 17, 1966) is an Italian sports journalist and TV presenter.
+Gian Luca Rossi (Milan, September 17, 1966) is an Italian sports journalist, TV presenter and since 2013 a reserve army officer with the rank of major.

 Career

 Graduated in Law with a thesis on the sport accidents in Roman law and modern, he became a journalist in 1988 and became professional in 1995.

 He began working in 1986 as a commentator on Radio Peter Flowers, and in 1988 he moved to Telelombardia to do the official commentator of the matches of Inter in the transmission Qui studio a voi stadio, commenting live the victory of the 1989 Scudetto won by Giovanni Trapattoni as coach.

 He has worked with newspapers Tuttosport, Il Giorno, the monthly Milan-Inter derby and, since 2004, following F.C.
 Inter also on Antenna 3.